oddy-boop/Edusync-git/supabase/rls_policies.md

 ### `school_assets` (Storage Bucket) Policies

 This section guides you through setting up security for file uploads (like school logos).
-When you create a policy on a storage bucket, it's crucial that the policy expression correctly identifies the bucket.
-The policies below include the necessary `bucket_id` check.
+It's crucial that the policy expression correctly identifies the bucket.

 **Step-by-Step Instructions:**